shyamsg/JellyBelly/README.md

 JellyBelly is hardcoded to use the first mask in the .bin file as of now.
 Options will be added to make this costumizable.

+# Memory management

+JellyBelly is designed to have a low system memory footprint.
+For most use cases JellyBelly can run on your average computer.
+4Gb of system memory can handle most use cases.
+There are 2 main aspects that affect memory consumption: spaced kmer size and the buffer size (-q flag).

+As the lenght of the spaced kmer increases so does the memory required for the hash table and the output buffer except these grows exponentially.
+More specifically, given a spaced kmer size of length S, 4^S sequences must be stored plus the additional space needed for the hash table.

+The buffer size controls how many sequences are vectorized before writing the output to disk.
+If you don;t have much memory in your computer, try to keep this parameter low.

 # Other tools

 tool location | function